shaack/shaack-com/site/pages/howto/Terminal.md

+# The macOS Terminal

+## Recursively copy files and hidden files from one folder to another

+The `.` is critical to make it working.

+	cp -rv /from/folder/. /to/folder/

-# Search files with grep and find
+## Search files with grep and find

 ### Find files in or below the current folder containing a certain search term